Who are we?

 So, for example, if your pension is paid from the Scheme when you retire, we will hold your information for the rest of your life, until your pension ceases on your death.
 If a pension is payable to any of your dependants after your death, we will then continue to hold your information until their pensions cease.
 We will then continue to hold your information for an indefinite period after all benefits payable to you and your dependants have ceased, in case there are any further queries about your membership of the Scheme.

-If you cease to be a member of the Scheme (e.g. because you transfer your benefits to another pension arrangement), we will hold your information whilst you are a member and then for an indefinite period after you cease to be a member, in case any further queries arise about your membership of the Scheme.
+If you cease to be a member of the Scheme (e.g. because you transfer your benefits to another pension arrangement), we will hold your information while you are a member and then for an indefinite period after you cease to be a member, in case any further queries arise about your membership of the Scheme.

 Who do we share the information with?

-Where appropriate for the purposes of administering the Scheme and providing the other products and services on the Smart Pension Platform we may share your information with:
+Where appropriate for the purposes of administering the Scheme and providing other products and services on the Smart Pension Platform we may share your information with:

 - The Scheme's insurers and annuity providers (and other insurers or brokers for the purpose of obtaining quotations relating to the Scheme or its benefits), investment managers, banks and other service providers.

-- Any financial adviser or other organisation appointed by the Trustee or Smart Pension Limited to advise you about your options under the Scheme or any adviser appointed by you where you have asked us to provide them with details of your benefits under the Scheme.
+- Any financial adviser or other organisation appointed by the Trustee or Smart Pension to advise you about your options under the Scheme or any adviser appointed by you where you have asked us to provide them with details of your benefits under the Scheme.

 - Any other person who is authorised to act on your behalf.